dictate-button/dictate-button/README.md

 Both auto-inject modes:
 - Automatically run on DOMContentLoaded (or immediately if the DOM is already loaded)
 - Watch for DOM changes to apply dictate button to newly added elements
-- Set language attribute from document language if available
+- Set language attribute from document language or browser language if available

 ### From CDN